pg-support/supt-km/docs/4. Processes/d. Custom Grille/Custom Grille Review Process.md

 c.
 Once the tag is added to the order, it'll be passed to our partner (NMotion) for printing and shipment.

 d.
 Once verified there's no issue with the design, go back to [Order Record](https://docs.google.com/spreadsheets/d/1we-F-6i0Vch8DEKhzYNKKCP_bRx8EPp_VVGbgFXFa9I/edit?pli=1#gid=366409741) and change the order status to Paid.
+[END]

   ![[Pasted image 20230221161603.png]]

-e.
-Done